anhowe/scratch/mesos-marathon-vmss/README.md

  1. a set of 1,3,5 masters in a master specific availability set.
 Each master's SSH can be accessed via the public dns address at ports 2200..2204

- 2. a set of agents behind in an agent specific availability set.
+ 2. a set of agents in an agent specific scale set.
 The agent VMs must be accessed through the master.

   The following image is an example of a cluster with 3 masters, and 3 agents: